- Tankless Gas Water Heater Types and Uses

 - Wrap Up

+Picking the best tankless gas water heater for your household is no easy task.
+After all, hot water is something we all need, so a lot rests on the quality and type of water heater you decide to install.
 Nowadays, when it comes to building new homes (and renovating older ones), the first phrase that comes to mind is energy efficiency.
 Of course, besides the best utilization of energy, the thing we tend to worry about the most is cost efficiency, which is perfectly logical.
-Having that in mind, we will bring you closer to the topic, and help you pick the best tankless gas water heater for your household.

 Tankless Gas Water Heater Types and Uses

 In the section above, we mentioned that tankless gas water heating units can be divided into 2 groups: natural gas and propane.
 The architecture and working mechanisms behind both of these tankless gas water heater types are practically the same, but slight differences occur, and in this case, they are mostly a matter of logistics.

 Deciding between natural gas and propane depends on several factors: